 Adoption Parenting: Creating a Toolbox, Building Connections

-This book Adoption Parenting: Toolkit Book isn't a how-to book, but a collection of essays, hand-selected to help prepare you for parenting an adopted child.
+This book Adoption Parenting: Toolkit Book This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. isn't a how-to book, but a collection of essays, hand-selected to help prepare you for parenting an adopted child.

 The cool thing about this book is that it was written by people who have been “in the trenches”, not by a bunch of so-called experts who have opinions about the complexities of parenting, but no first-hand knowledge!
 My one complaint is that it fell a little short on helping parents who have just returned home with their newly adopted child.
 In fact, most of the books on my list fell way short on that mark.
 (Hmm- perhaps I need to write a book “Parenting Your Newly Adopted Child- The First 3 months”!)

 Twenty Things Adopted Kids Wish Their Adoptive Parents Knew

 One of the best sources of information on adoption parenting is listening to the words of today's adult adoptees.
 Anyone who ignores the words of “those who have gone before” is just, well, narrow-minded.
 Let's learn from the kids who have come before our own- and this book 20 Things Adopted Kids Wish Their Adoptive Parents Knew This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. does a great job of letting you hear their words.